Welcome to the dish pit. The success of your business is riding on how efficiently this back of house job is done.

 The Unexpected Bottleneck of Commercial Dishwashers

-Commercial dishwashing machines require very hot water to properly clean and sterilize your dishes.
+Commercial dishwashing machines require very hot water to properly clean and sanitize your dishes.
 If that high temperature is not maintained, you must stop and wait for your commercial dishwasher’s hot water to recover.

 Your dirty dishes begin backing up.
 In the meantime, your new crew member is taking out the trash and delivering larger cookware to the chefs.
 Your staff waits for the dishwasher’s hot water to recover.
 Now you have a bottleneck in your kitchen.

 Seconds add up to minutes and time is money.

 You never planned on having to wait for your dishwasher to recover.
 You were so careful to purchase the best dishwashing machine for your space and business.
 Also, you were lucky enough to find someone who shows up on time every day to operate the machine.
 So what went wrong and why the bottleneck?

 The answer is elusive, yet simple: Your booster heater is too small or failing.